NianZo/RayTracerChallenge/README.md

 # RayTracerChallenge
-Test driven code following along with 'The Ray Tracer Challenge' book by James Buck
+Test driven code following along with 'The Ray Tracer Challenge' book by Jamis Buck

+## Building this project
+This project utilizes CMake.
+After cloning the repository run the following commands from the project root directory to build and then run the unit tests: cmake -B build -S . make -C build ctest --test-dir build
+In addition, the main project executable will be in build/src.

 ## Build notes for Eclipse:
 Interfacing CMake projects with Eclipse seems to be a bit touchy.
 First, clone the repository.
 Then, create an empty CMake project in Eclipse and point it at the directory where you cloned this project.
 Otherwise, Eclipse's build tools will not work nicely with CMake.
 CMake build tools should still work fine from the command line, though.